pschatzmann/arduino-audio-tools/examples/examples-stream/streams-adc-i2s/README.md

 | GND     |  GND
 | OUT     |  GPIO34

+For the input I was using a cjmcu-622 Microphone Sensor.
 Plaese note that the signal that we receive from the ADC needs to be adjusted so that it is oscillating around 0.

 ### External DAC: